-98. Regarding civil (and criminal) matters at the lowest level about 140 district courts (Bezirksgerichte) have been established.
+- 98. Regarding civil (and criminal) matters at the lowest level about 140 district courts (Bezirksgerichte) have been established.
 Regional Courts (Landesgerichte) are functioning as courts of first instance and also as appeal courts for the district courts.
 Four courts of appeals (Oberlandesgerichte) are competent for appeals from cases decided by the regional courts.
-At the highest level is the Supreme Court for civil and criminal affairs (Oberster Gerichtshof).

-99. With regard to administrative matters they are firstly addressed by-within the hierarchy of the administrative bodies.
-Regional Administrative Courts and the Federal Administrative Court (i.a. for matters regarding environmental impact assessment) are in charge ofinstalled as legal review-second instance.
+At the highest level is the Supreme Court for civil and criminal affairs (Oberster Gerichtshof). - 99.
+With regard to administrative matters they are firstly addressed by administrative bodies.
+Regional Administrative Courts and the Federal Administrative Court (i.a. for matters regarding environmental impact assessment) are in charge of legal review.
 Administrative decisions or regulations can only be contested by those persons affected by the decision or regulation in question and in environmental cases by NGOs as legal parties (see under para.
 97).
 Illegal administrative actions, breaches of procedural or material provisions may be appealed to the Supreme Administrative Court of last instance (Verwaltungsgerichtshof), whose decisions can be cassatory or based on the merits of the case.
 Judicial review of the legality of administrative decisions and regulations as well as the constitutionality of laws is reserved to the Constitutional Court (Verfassungsgerichtshof).
 The Constitutional Court has competence to review the legality of administrative regulations and decisions violating fundamental rights.